Required Documentation FAQs

 - Do you need my child's previous school's records?

 Not necessarily.
 We will need proof of Kindergarten completion if your child will be taking courses at FLVS and is entering first grade.
-We will need high school transcripts if your child is enrolling into our diploma program.
-If you would like us to request your child's records from his or her previous school, please include an Enrollment Notification and Records Request form with your enrollment documents.
+We will need school records if you want your child's grades transferred to our school under our academic program.
+We will need high school transcripts if your child is enrolling in our diploma program.
+If you would like us to request your child's records from their former school, please include an Enrollment Notification and Records Request form with your enrollment documents.

 - How secure are my children's school records and personal information?

-You must notifiy us in writing if you wish to have your child's records sent to you or another person or entity.
+You must notify us in writing if you wish to have your child's records sent to another person or entity.
 Note that we will provide you with access to your child's records after your child turns 18 years of age as long as your child is enrolled at our school.
 A student age 18 and older may formally request to restrict your access.